direktiv/direktiv.github.io/docs/getting_started/advanced/making-functions.md

 ## Reporting Errors

-If something goes wrong a function can report an error to the calling workflow instance by adding HTTP headers to the response.
+If something goes wrong a function can report an error to the calling flow instance by adding HTTP headers to the response.
 If these headers are populated the execution of the function will be considered a failure regardless of what's stored in response data.

 The headers to report errors are: `Direktiv-ErrorCode` and `Direktiv-ErrorMessage`.
-If an error message is defined without defining an error code the calling workflow instance will be marked as "crashed" without exposing any helpful information, so it's important to always define both.
+If an error message is defined without defining an error code the calling flow instance will be marked as "crashed" without exposing any helpful information, so it's important to always define both.
 Errors raised by functions are always 'catchable' by their error codes.

 ```json title="Error Headers"
   "Direktiv-ErrorCode": "myapp.input",